Dear GFPD Family,

-You may have been told that your child has Zellweger Syndrome (ZS), Neonatal Adrenoleukodystrophy (NALD), Infantile Refsum Disease (IRD), or Heimler syndrome.
-As the understanding of peroxisomal disorders has grown, there has been a movement away from the original classifications toward using the terminology Peroxisome Biogenesis Disorder-Zellweger Spectrum Disorder (PBD-ZSD) or simply peroxisomal disorders to be inclusive of all phenotypes in this spectrum disease as well as the single enzyme peroxisomal defects (Acyl-coA oxidase and D Bi-Functional Protein Deficiency) that are closely related to PBD-ZSD.
+You may have been told that you or your child has Zellweger Syndrome (ZS), Neonatal Adrenoleukodystrophy (NALD), Infantile Refsum Disease (IRD), or Heimler syndrome.
+As the understanding of peroxisomal disorders has grown, there has been a movement away from the use of how these were historically described.
+It is now recommended to replace these names with the overall classification of this spectrum by using the terminology, Peroxisome Biogenesis Disorder-Zellweger Spectrum Disorder (PBDZSD).
+You may also see us simply use peroxisomal disorders to be inclusive of all phenotypes the GFPD supports, including, D-Bifunctional Protein Deficiency (DBPD), and Acyl-CoA Oxidase Deficiency (ACOX).

 Peroxisomal disorders are autosomal recessive disorders, meaning each parent is an unaffected carrier.
 Any additional children conceived by parents who are both unaffected carriers have a 25% chance of being affected, a 50% chance of being an unaffected carrier, and a 25% chance of being unaffected and not a carrier.
 The incidence rate is estimated to be 1/50,000 live births.
-Right now, the GFPD knows of approximately 200 children living in 39 countries around the world with a peroxisomal disorder.
+Right now, the GFPD knows of approximately 220 individuals living around the world with a peroxisomal disorder.

 While there is currently no cure for peroxisomal disorders, treatment is symptomatic.
-The recently published article “Peroxisome biogenesis disorders in the Zellweger spectrum: An overview of current diagnosis, clinical manifestations, and treatment guidelines” is available on the Scholarly Articles page of the GFPD website, along with other articles that we encourage families to read and to share.
-Please remember, this information is not to take the place of your child’s primary care physician and medical team.
+The recently published article “Peroxisome biogenesis disorders in the Zellweger spectrum: An overview of current diagnosis, clinical manifestations, and treatment guidelines” is available on the Scholarly Articles page of the GFPD website, along with other articles that we encourage families to read and share.
+Please remember, this information is not to take the place of your medical team.

-8 years ago, I joined with a small group of parents to do something and turn the pain of our childrens’ diagnoses into something positive.
+Ten years ago, I joined with a small group of parents to do something and turn the pain of our children's’ diagnoses into something positive.
 We wanted to make sure that no family ever had to endure the pain and isolation of a diagnosis of a peroxisomal disorder without support.
-Today, the GFPD is a 501(c)(3) non-profit public charity committed to funding research to develop a greater understanding of PBD-ZSD, organizing international family and scientific conferences, and connecting families through support services.
+Today, the GFPD is a 501(c)(3) nonprofit public charity committed to improving the lives of individuals with peroxisomal disorders by funding research, championing scientific collaboration, and empowering families and professionals through educational programs and support services.
+On the following pages on our website, you will find more information about the GFPD and the various ways we support families, professionals, and research.
+You will also find information about registries and studies currently available.

+Again, thank you for connecting with us.
 I am so sorry that you have a reason to find the GFPD, but I am hopeful that you will find support and love in our community.
+We look forward to getting to know you and your family.

 Melissa Bryce Gamble